 Poll: Which Count's World character needs the most development and attention at this point?
 Vote Now!

-Author has written 37 stories for Mario, Psychonauts, Metalocalypse, Harry Potter, Animal Crossing, My Little Pony, Adventure Time with Finn and Jake, Raccoons, Five Nights at Freddy´s, and Misc.
-Cartoons.
+Author has written 38 stories for Mario, Psychonauts, Metalocalypse, Harry Potter, Animal Crossing, My Little Pony, Adventure Time with Finn and Jake, Raccoons, Five Nights at Freddy´s, Misc.
+Cartoons, and Venture Brothers.

 Birthday: September 6 (Virgo) 0-

 TVTropes page for The Count's World!
 Careful not to get sucked in!